telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### async.chunkSize `Number`

-When the property is set the selected files will be uploaded chunk by chunk with the declared size.
+When the property is set, the selected files are uploaded with the declared size chunk by chunk.
 Each request sends a separate file blob and additional string metadata to the server.
-This metadata is a stringified JSON and contains chunkIndex, contentType, totalFileSize, totalChunks, uploadUid properties that allow validating and combining the file on the server side.
-The response also returns a JSON object with uploaded and fileUid properties that notifies the client which should be the next chunk.
+This metadata is in a stringified JSON format and contains the `chunkIndex`, `contentType`, `totalFileSize`, `totalChunks`, `uploadUid` properties.
+These properties enable the validation and combination of the file on the server side.
+The response also returns a JSON object with the `uploaded` and `fileUid` properties, which notifies the client what is the next chunk.

 #### Example